slipperfish/HaloCEVR/README.md

 No, this mod is exclusively for SteamVR since it is the only runtime to support 32bit applications to my knowledge.
 ### Help the camera is too high/too low (or crouch seems to be stuck on)
 Stand up straight (or sit up if playing seated) and hold down the menu button for 3 seconds to recentre the camera to your current physical position.

+## Compiling Source
+1. Make sure you're running VS 2022 and open the solution.
+2. Ensure that C++ Language Standard is ISO C++ 17 Standard (/std:c++17).
+This can be found under HaloCEVR Properties -> Configuration Properties -> General.
+3. Set solution build configuration to release and target x86.

+This should be everything that needs to be done inside of the HaloCEVR project, however it is likely you will need to compile MinHooks.
+1. Go to https://github.com/TsudaKageyu/minhook and clone the project.
+2. Open the file and navigate to build/VC17, open this solution.
+3. Set solution build configuration to release and target x86.
+4. Build the libMinHook project, the result of which should be a libMinHook.x86.lib file.
+5. Replace the file libMinHook.x86.lib in the HaloCEVR folder found at HaloCEVR-master\ThirdParty\MinHook\lib with this newly compiled libMinHook.x86.lib file

+You should now be able to build successfully, this will generate a d3d9.dll file, using the "makerelease" bat file we can create a zip containing the d3d9.dll and the VR folder.
+You will need to add openvr_api.dll yourself, either by adding to the release folder so the bat file can pickup copy and zip it, or by adding it directly into your halo CE installation directory.